-Tintype Portrait Photography in the Fox Valley of Wisconsin
+Victorian Era Portrait Photography in the Fox Valley of Wisconsin

-Tintypes (and Ambrotypes on glass) are handmade, one of a kind art images that will last a lifetime and beyond.
+Tintypes and Ambrotypes (on glass) are handmade, one of a kind art images that will last a lifetime and beyond.

 Interested in learning more?
 You can Book a Portrait Session, Purchase a plate or print, or come to one of our Pop Ups or events this Summer!

-Check out our Portfolio
+Check out my Portfolio

 Learn more about the Wet Plate Collodion Process, Salt Printing, and the Cyanotype Process

-Recent Posts
+Recent Blog Posts

 • Is it live or is it…